sez11a/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/rest-builder/introduction-to-rest-builder.md

 ## Generated Code Structure

 REST Builder generates several packages of code for you, so that you can focus on just your implementation class.
 However, you must start by creating the locations for each of your modules.
-In a conventional Liferay workspace, you only need to create the folders for each module (each with their own `bnd.bnd` and `build.gradle` files).
+In a conventional Liferay workspace, you only need to create the folders for each module and each of their `bnd.bnd` and `build.gradle` files.

-After you create the initial configuration for your modules,  and the [REST Builder configuration files](#adding-your-api-configurations) (`rest-config.yaml` and `rest-openapi.yaml`), then running REST Builder will generate the following structure:
+After you create the initial configuration for your modules,  and the [REST Builder configuration files](#adding-your-api-configurations) (`rest-config.yaml` and `rest-openapi.yaml`), then running REST Builder generates the following structure:

 ```
-api
+api root
-- bnd.bnd
+├── bnd.bnd
-- build.gradle
+├── build.gradle
-- <apiDir>
+└── <apiDir>
----- <apiPackagePath>
+    └── <apiPackagePath>
------ dto
+        ├── dto
------- <version>
+        │   └── <version>
-------- Schema object classes
+        │       └── Schema object classes
------ resource
+        └── resource
------- <version>
+            └── <version>
-------- Schema object resource interfaces
+                └── Schema object resource interfaces
 ```

 The API module contains the Java classes for any custom objects you have defined (as [object schemas](#defining-schemas) in ``rest-openapi.yaml``) within the `dto` package.
 Reference these classes to work with your custom objects when you are adding your implementation logic.